 At 16, I passed 11 GCSEs and started my A Levels.

-At 17, I went on holiday to the Isle of Wight, was crowned ‘Miss Whitecliff Bay’ and met R, my first serious boyfriend.
+At 17, I went on holiday to the Isle of Wight, where I was crowned ‘Miss Whitecliff Bay.’
+I met R, my first serious boyfriend, later that year.

 At 18, I headed off to university to study Biomedical Sciences and joined the ballroom dancing society.

-At 19, a couple of weeks into the autumn term, a tall guy called Michael turned up midway through the beginners’ ballroom class and I ended up dancing with him.
-He asked me if I’d been to many classes before and I told him I was one of the demonstrators!
-Later that year, I got engaged to R.
+At 19, a couple of weeks into the autumn term, a tall guy called Michael turned up midway through the beginners’ ballroom class.
+I ended up dancing with him.
+He asked me if I’d been to many classes before.
+I told him I was one of the demonstrators!
+Later that year, R and I got engaged.

 At 20, I started doing acrobatic rock n roll with my friend Gavin.
 We entered our first competition and came second – beaten by Gavin’s girlfriend Alex who was dancing with Michael.